AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 ### How to identify and solve your first PR
 <p>Contributions are made via Pull Requests (PR's).
 We recommend getting familiar with [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow) for the same.
 Once you're ready, you can begin looking for a PR to work on.
-A pre-cursor to this would also include setting up your developemet environment.
+A pre-cursor to this would also include setting up your development environment.
 You can find help for the same in Appflowy's Documentation, made available [here](https://appflowy.gitbook.io/docs/essential-documentation/contribute-to-appflowy/software-contributions).
 The steps are as follows:</p>

   Step 1: Go to the [Appflowy's repository](https://github.com/orgs/AppFlowy-IO/repositories) section in GitHub.
 Here you can see all of Appflowy's Open-Source repositories that can be contributed to.
 For the purposes of this article, we shall be looking for Issues within the main [Appflowy](https://github.com/AppFlowy-IO/AppFlowy) repository.